Richard III museum plans in Leicester approvedContinue reading the main story

 Nisha Poppat, the council's business and development manager for arts and museums, said: "We have done a lot of work to ensure the design meets the conservations needs of the area and planning requirements."

-Paul East from Neighbour Architects added: "We have been very careful in wanting to protect the site in the archaeological digs and we are trying to do something that is respectful to the grave enclosure and something we hope people will enjoy and walk away from having had a good experience."
+Paul East from Maber Architects added: "We have been very careful in wanting to protect the site in the archaeological digs and we are trying to do something that is respectful to the grave enclosure and something we hope people will enjoy and walk away from having had a good experience."

 The work on the museum is expected to start next month and be completed by spring 2014.